-- All shirts must be tucked in. - Earrings may be worn by female scholars only; No male student, for any reason, is allowed to wear earrings to school.
-Infants to K3 female scholars are not allowed to wear hoop earrings only studs. - Dresses or skirts may not be shorter than fingertip length above the knees - Shoes must be fastened with a strap on the heel (no slides or flip flops)
+- All shirts must be tucked in. - Earrings may be worn by female scholars only; No male scholar, for any reason, is allowed to wear earrings to school.
+Infants to K3 female scholars are not allowed to wear hoop earrings only studs. - Dresses or skirts may not be shorter than fingertip length above the knees - Shoes must fully cover and protect the toes and heel of the foot. (no Crocs, no sandals, no slides or flip flops)

-Students who continuously or purposely violate the dress code will be given a Dress Code form for parents to sign and return to the school.
+Scholars who continuously or purposely violate the dress code will be given a Dress Code form for parents to sign and return to the school.
 Please note the following Guidelines: